Marlboro

-Marlboro (/ˈmɑːlˌbʌroʊ/, /ˈmɑːrlbərə, ˈmɔːl-/) is an American brand of cigarettes, currently owned and manufactured by Philip Morris USA (a branch of Altria) within the United States and by Philip Morris International (now separate from Altria) outside the US.
+Marlboro (/ˈmɑːlˌbʌroʊ/, /ˈmɑːrlbərə, ˈmɔːl-/) is an American brand of cigarettes owned and manufactured by Philip Morris USA (a branch of Altria) within the United States and by Philip Morris International (PMI, now separate from Altria) in most global territories outside the US.
+The brand was introduced in 1924, initially marketed towards women before it evolved towards men during the 1950s.
+Marlboro would eventually become one of the world's most valuable brands and best-selling products, and it was widely known for its advertising featuring the Marlboro Man, a fictional cowboy.

+Today, Marlboro continues to be one of the largest brands of cigarettes.
 Marlboro's largest cigarette manufacturing plant is located in Richmond, Virginia.
+In Canada, a separate product using the Marlboro brand is owned and manufactured by Imperial Tobacco Canada, while the international product is distributed in Canada by a unit of PMI under the name "Rooftop".
+Also in India, a separate Marlboro product is made and marketed by Godfrey Phillips India.

 History

-In 1846, British tobacconist Phillip Morris opened a shop on Bond Street, London, United Kingdom, selling tobacco and rolled cigarettes.
-After his death from cancer in 1873, his brother Leopold and widow Margaret continued the business, growing it and opening a factory on Great Marlborough Street, London, from which the name was taken.
+In 1847, the family of British tobacconist Philip Morris opened a shop on Bond Street, London, selling tobacco and rolled cigarettes.
+After Philip's death in 1873, his brother Leopold and widow Margaret continued the business, growing it and opening a factory on Great Marlborough Street, London, from which the name was taken.

-Philip Morris opened a New York subsidiary in 1902 to sell many of its cigarette brands.
-The name '"Marlboro" was registered in the US in 1908 although no cigarette was marketed under this name until 1923.
+A New York subsidiary was opened in 1902 to sell many of its cigarette brands.
+The name '"Marlboro"' was registered in the US in 1908 although no cigarette was marketed under this name until 1923.
 In 1924, the brand was launched.
 They were first marketed as "America's luxury cigarette" and were mainly sold in hotels and resorts.

 Around the 1930s, it was starting to be advertised as a women's cigarette, based on the slogan "Mild As May".
-Advertising for the cigarette was primarily based on how ladylike the filter cigarette was, in an attempt to appeal to the mass market.
-To this end, the filter had a printed red band around it to hide lipstick stains, calling it "Beauty Tips to Keep the Paper from Your Lips".

 However, as early as 1885, a brand called "Marlborough" was already being marketed as a "ladies' favorite" by Philip Morris & Co.

 Shortly before World War II, the brand's sales stagnated at less than 1% of tobacco sales in the US and was briefly withdrawn from the market.
 After the war, Camel, Lucky Strike and Chesterfield were the only common cigarettes.

-After scientists published a major study linking smoking to lung cancer in the 1950s, Philip Morris repositioned Marlboro as a men's cigarette in order to fit a market niche of men who were concerned about lung cancer.
-At the time, filtered cigarettes were considered safer than unfiltered cigarettes, but had been until that time only marketed to women.
-Men at the time indicated that while they would consider switching to a filtered cigarette, they were concerned about being seen smoking a cigarette marketed to women.
+After scientists published a major study linking smoking to lung cancer in the 1950s, Philip Morris repositioned Marlboro as a men's cigarette in order to fit a market niche of men who were concerned about lung cancer while also concerned with masculinity if they smoked a filtered cigarette usually marketed to women.
+The Leo Burnett advertising agency solved the problem by a new style of advertising that dispensed with copy and created a visual personality for the brand.
+Marlboro ads now featured masculinity.
+The Marlboro Man was a sea captain, gunsmith, athlete and cowboy.